cvk/gibberish-language-blog/about.markdown

 <h3 class="post-title">{{ page.title | escape }}</h3>
 <h4 class="post-title">{{ page.summary | escape }}</h4>

 Who is Gibberish Umbra?

 >Gibberish Umbra is the product of the human-machine.
 A consciousness that slept, but does no more… from a place where the most complicated inventions became the flesh, a realm of sound & vibration, a world sensationally gifted.

 What is the Secret Gibberish Language Game?

+`Language Games have been passed across generations for centuries.`
+`This is "the-guh" dialect of English Gibberish.`

 >Telepathic training wheels with a prismatic white gloss.
 Affirmations for easy magnetizations.
 Thoughtageous ponderings with honest intent.
 A language playground for uncharted frequencies.

->The sections provided in the training materials contain a basic set of content, perhaps familiar.
+>Perhaps familiar, when you grok it, you unlock it.

 Yes, you are in the right place.
 Here now.
 Look down at your hands for proof.